-2.1.
-Chief Recorder
+2.1 Chief Recorder

-Ensure the Chief Recorder has been introduced to the Marshals, Check Starters and Runners.
+In conjunction with the Control Room Supervisor (CRS), ensure the Chief Recorder has been introduced to the Clerks of Course (Marshals), Check Starters and Runners.

-Discuss with the Chief Recorder and agree arrangements for:
+Discuss with the CRS and/or Chief Recorder and agree on arrangements for:

-- Work flow, timing and liaison with relevant Officials, - Precision in check and recheck procedures, particularly for withdrawals and results, - Checking all equipment and stationery is available, - Ensuring that there is adequate staffing to undertake all facets of result processing, - Official declaration and posting of results, - Notification of disqualifications (to computer operators and announcer), and - Presentation timing and protocol (particularly liaison with Announcer and Presentation Officer);
+- Workflow, timing and liaison with relevant Officials - Precision in check and recheck procedures, particularly for withdrawals and results - Checking all equipment and stationery is available - Ensuring that there is adequate staffing to undertake all facets of result processing - Official declaration and posting of results - Notification of disqualifications (to computer operators and announcer) - Presentation timing and protocol (particularly liaison with Announcer and Presentation Officer).